balinaanna/data-analytics-portfolio/auto-sales-and-services/README.md

 This lab was part of the IBM Data Analyst Professional Certificate, focused on developing hands-on skills in data visualization and business intelligence using IBM Cognos Analytics.
 The scenario simulated the role of a Regional Manager responsible for monitoring sales and service performance across multiple dealerships.

+## Implementation
+- Designed and implemented two **tabbed dashboards** (Sales and Service) in **IBM Cognos Analytics**.
+- Connected and explored the _Auto Group Data Module_ dataset.
+- Applied **data formatting** and created visualizations using:
+  - **KPI** widgets for profit, quantity sold, and averages.
+  - **Bar, column, line-column combo, treemap, and heatmap charts** to analyze sales and service performance.
+- Configured **sorting, aggregation, and formatting** options to ensure clarity and business relevance.
+- **Exported** the completed dashboards as professional PDF reports for presentation.

+## Dashboard Overview & Visuals

 ### Sales Dashboard